box/box-developer-changelog/2019-11-18-new-ios-sdk-now-available.md

 published_at: '2019-11-18'
 fullyTranslated: true
 ---
-# 新しいiOS SDKが使用可能になりました
+# New iOS SDK now available

-iOS SDKの新しいメジャーリリースが正式リリースされました。新しいSDKには、大幅な修正が数多く含まれています。
+A new major release of the iOS SDK has been released and is now generally available.
+The new SDK includes a number of major revisions:

-* Swiftを使用して完全に再構築されました。
+* Fully rebuilt using Swift.
-* Cocoapods、Carthage、Swift Package Managerのサポート。
+* Support for Cocoapods, Carthage, and the Swift Package Manager.
-* SDKでは、完全なAPI機能パリティが維持されるようになりました。
+* SDK now maintains full API feature parity.

-詳細については、[リリースに関するブログ記事][ios-sdk-release-blog]を参照してください。
+See the [release blog post][ios-sdk-release-blog] for more information.

 [ios-sdk-release-blog]: https://medium.com/box-developer-blog/the-new-box-ios-sdk-now-available-baf624b289b4